yegor256/blog/_drafts/_gearbox.md

 <hr/>

-My point is that immutability is not _binary_, there are many forms of it.
+My point is that immutability is not _binary_; there are many forms of it.
 The most simple one is, of course, a constant.
 Constants are almost the same as pure functions in functional programming.
-But object-oriented programming allows us to make a few steps forward and give immutable objects more permissions and flexibility.
-In OOP we may have many more forms of immutability.
+But object-oriented programming allows us to take a few steps forward and give immutable objects more permissions and flexibility.
+In OOP, we may have many more forms of immutability.

-What is common for all these examples is that our objects are **loyal** to the entities they encapsulate.
+What is common among all these examples is that our objects are **loyal** to the entities they encapsulate.
 There are no [setters]({% pst 2014/sep/2014-09-16-getters-and-setters-are-evil %}) that could change them.
 All encapsulated objects are `final`.

 This is the only quality that differentiates mutable objects from immutable ones.
 The latter are always loyal to the entities they encapsulate and represent.
-All the rest... depends.
+For all the rest ... it depends.